Gaby Vincent: Club career

 After Vincent wasn't selected in the 2019 NWSL College Draft, she was invited to open try-outs by several teams, including the Utah Royals.
 Following try-outs with the Royals, Vincent was invited by coach Laura Harvey to remain with the team during preseason.

 In April 2019, Utah Royals signed Vincent to their supplemental roster.
 She made her debut in a 1–1 draw against the North Carolina Courage on May 19, 2019.
 Vincent started seven games for the Royals while their internationals were away for the World Cup.
 On July 26, 2019, Vincent was signed to a full contract by Utah.

 When the Royals dissolved after the 2020 season, Vincent's rights were transferred to expansion team Kansas City, where she made 16 appearances, 11 of them starts.
 After the 2021 season on December 20, 2021, Kansas City traded Vincent to the Washington Spirit for $25,000 in NWSL allocation money and a fourth-round pick in the 2023 NWSL Draft.

 Vincent suffered a calf injury during the 2022 season, and the team placed her on its 45-day disabled list on May 1, 2022.
 She made one league and two cup appearances for the club.

 On November 15, 2022, the Spirit announced that they had allowed Vincent's contract to expire, releasing her from the club.

 After soccer

 As of 30 May 2023, Vincent was a community outreach and relations specialist for the Mayor of the District of Columbia's Office of LGBTQ Affairs, where she helped coordinate the Spirit's 2023 LGBT pride night.

 In 2024, she become the color commentator for the Washington Spirit on WSBN radio, the Washington, D.C. area's ESPN radio affiliate.

+In 2026, she was a recipient of the Torchbearer "Carrying Change" Awards' Illuminator Award.